Benton County looks to build two more courtrooms for hoped-for new judgeships

 Moehring said it is expected the eighth judge will handle adult criminal cases, so there may also be the need to have office space for prosecutors.

-Benton County Circuit Judges Robin Green and Brad Karren currently preside over the criminal cases.
+Circuit Judges Robin Green and Brad Karren currently preside over criminal cases.

 The county's seven circuit judges each average 1,937 cases, which is the most in the state, Smith said.